eddyzags/pocket-network-helm-chart/README.md

 To install the chart with name `my-release`
 ```
-?> git clone git@github.com:eddyzags/pocket-network-helm-chart.git && cd pocket-helm-chart
+?> git clone git@github.com:eddyzags/pocket-network-helm-chart.git && cd pocket-network-helm-chart

 ?> helm install fullnode .  -f values.yaml
 ```
-> Note: You must specify the value in yaml file.
-This is an example with the values related to Shannon protocol.

-This command deploy a fullnode with default values.
+> Note: This command launches a fullnode configured to use the local file system for persistent storage and initiates synchronization from the genesis block.

 ## Configuration and installation details